SQL Server database mail is a critical component of good communication.

 Open SSMS, Expand the SQL Instance, Right-Click on the SQL Server Agent, and select “Properties.”

-Now, go to the “Alert System” section, select “Enable mail profile”.
+Now, go to the “Alert System” section and select “Enable mail profile”.

 Select the profile & Press the “OK” button.